gersonmoraes/dryunit/README.md

     ;; --ignore "space separated list"
     ;; --ignore-path "space separated list"
   )))))

+(alias
+  ((name runtest)
+   (deps (main.exe))
+   (action (run ${<}))
+  ))
 ```

-As you see, this is the place to customize your test executable.
+As you see, this is the place to customize how the detection should behave is this file.
 The definitions in the comments provide a template for common filters, but you can find more information about customizations using `dryunit help` or `dryunit COMMAND - - help`.

 ## Implementation details

 - At build time, dryunit will check anything that looks like a test file in the build context and check its internal cache mechanism for preprocessed suites.
-- If none is found, an instance of OCaml parser will be created to extract a structured representation of the test file.
+- An instance of the OCaml parser will be made to extract a structured representation of each new or modified test files.
 - Cache is done in one file for the whole directory.
 Updated according to timestamps and compiler version.
-Default directory is (`_build/.dryunit`).
+Default directory is (`_build/.dryunit`), but this can be changed by passing a relative path to `--cache-dir`.